TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/iou/README.md

 # iou
 This sample implements a simplified cross-border payment system similar to [Ripple](https://www.ripple.com/files/ripple_product_overview.pdf).
-Although it is a simplified network, it implements the core blockchain operations for secure cross-border fund transfer with zero-code, thanks to the visual modeling environment of the [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-8-0) and the blockchain platform of [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric).
-The Flogo® models in this sample can be created, imported, edited, and/or exported by using [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-8-0) or [Dovetail](https://github.com/TIBCOSoftware/dovetail).
+Although it is a simplified network, it implements the core blockchain operations for secure cross-border fund transfer with zero-code, thanks to the visual modeling environment of the [TIBCO Flogo® Enterprise](https://www.tibco.com/products/tibco-flogo) and the blockchain platform of [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric).
+The Flogo® models in this sample can be created, imported, edited, and/or exported by using [TIBCO Flogo® Enterprise](https://docs.tibco.com/products/tibco-flogo-enterprise-2-8-0).

 ## Use case
 Alice, a customer of a bank in Europe wants to send a payment to Bob, a customer of a bank in USA.
 Although the parties involved may not trust each other, we can find a chain of intermediaries with 1-to-1 trust relationships, and so that [IOU](http://www.businessdictionary.com/definition/IOU.html)s can be exchanged along the trusted path, resulting in the specified payment amount withdrawn from Alice's account at the Euro Bank, and deposited to Bob's account at the US Bank.